-When you start a bookkeeping business — indeed, when you start any business — you must have a clear direction and you’ll achieve this with a Business Plan.
-Your time is precious and you need to focus your energy.
-Your business plan will include things like:
+When you start a bookkeeping business — indeed, when you start any business — you will have a clear direction if you create a business plan.
+Your business plan would include things like:

-- The services you will provide (based on your qualifications, experience and skills)
+- What services are you going to provide (based on your qualifications, experience and skills)

-- How you will deliver these services (part at clients premises, work from home etc)
+- How are you going to deliver these services (part at clients premises, work from home etc)

 - Who your ideal client is (size, industry, location)

-- How you will charge for your bookkeeping services (for instance, by the hour or a fixed fee system).
+- How you want to charge for your bookkeeping services (for instance, by the hour or a fixed fee system)